 - You can collect additional payments such as security deposits and late fees

 - Free for landlords and free for tenants if they opt for ACH payments (bank transfer) – paying with a debit/credit card will include a processing fee

 How Online Rent Payments Work

 If you’ve decided to switch your rent collection method over to an online property management system like TurboTenant, it’s very easy to get started so you can see the rent come in on time every month.
 If you already have a landlord account, you can easily start accepting rent payments.
+Here is our full guide on how to collect rent online through TurboTenant.
 With TurboTenant’s rent payment system, setup takes less than five minutes once you answer verification questions and securely connect your bank account information so rent can be directly deposited.
 You’ll be able to see the status of the charges you send out in one place, and you’ll be notified once your renter pays or if they are late on their payments.
 Also, you will be able to keep the important payment information, receipts, and documents all in one place in your account so you can easily reference or double-check payments in case a situation arises – the best part is collecting rent online is free for landlords and will save you time.

 Online rent payments are also easy for your tenants.
 The only steps they will have to take are to set up their payment information securely and choose if they want to pay for their rent via bank transfer (ACH), debit card, or credit card.
 They’ll easily be able to pay with one click either on their laptops or phones and receive reminders if they have unpaid charges.